-One of the biggest issues with most gifted programs is that they aim at helping gifted children develop their general capabilities.
-The programs we need to be developing should help gifted students identify and expand or even sophisticate their special talents, because the future successful career and the potential benefits to society would come from the special talents and not from the general capabilities.
+One of the biggest issues with the majority of gifted programmes is that they aim at helping gifted children develop their general capabilities.
+The programmes we need to be developing should help gifted students identify and expand or even sophisticate their special talents, because the future successful career and the potential benefits to society would come from the special talents and not from the general capabilities.